-Cabinet Refacing Seattle is a popular home remodeling practice that has become increasingly popular over the years.
+Cabinet refacing is a popular home remodeling practice that has become increasingly popular over the years.
 Refacing involves replacing existing cabinetry surfaces with newer or more appealing alternatives.
 Many people also opt for complete kitchen cabinet re-modeling in which they replace entire cabinet doors and fronts with entirely new ones.
 The goal in both cases is to create a modern kitchen that meets current design requirements while providing your kitchen with a new, clean, modern look.

 Both kitchen cabinet refacing and real wood resurfacing are similar procedures.
 Both involve the removal of pre-existing cabinetry surfaces and components, then the replacing of those surfaces and components with more attractive alternatives.
 These surfaces and components include the front panels of cabinets, knobs, and drawers.
 In some cases, the doors and drawer fronts may be made of laminated materials, as well.

 One advantage of kitchen cabinet refacing is that it provides many options for the homeowner.
 For one thing, homeowners do not need to buy completely new cabinetry when they choose this option.
 There are several ways in which new cabinetry can be incorporated into an existing kitchen.
 Instead of completely replacing your existing kitchen cabinets, you can replace just the doors and pulls.
 You can also replace the lids on your cabinets or the entire surface of your cabinets.